 At first glance, navigating Hatch-Waxman’s patent certification and regulatory approval process may seem straightforward.
 But one quickly learns there are many nuances and esoteric issues that require the expert guidance of counsel like Cozen O’Connor.
-Our team has been lead litigation counsel in scores of Paragraph IV litigations, and we have counseled clients on scores more, each directed to a different generic product.
-The vast majority of our cases have either been litigated to a successful conclusion or settled favorably for our generic clients.
+Our team has been lead litigation counsel in scores of Paragraph IV litigations, and we have counseled clients on scores more.
+The vast majority of our cases have either been litigated to a successful conclusion or settled favorably for our clients.
 One of our top compliments came from an adversary, the chief patent counsel for a well-known innovator company, who commented that our thorough settlement agreement addressed generic opportunities which the innovator had not even thought about.
-Our publicly-available record of significant victories includes:
+Our publicly available record of significant victories includes:

 · successfully defending the at-risk launch of generic Skelaxin® (metaxalone) with a favorable jury verdict finding the patent invalid and not infringed, with the innovator withdrawing its appeal after our appellate brief was filed;

 · obtaining appellate affirmance of judgment on the pleadings for the at-risk launch of generic Yasmin® (drospirenone + ethinyl estradiol);

 · resolving favorably at trial the at-risk launch of generic Neurontin® (gabapentin) where the innovator was claiming several billion dollars in damages;

 · successfully litigating through appeal a challenge to our client’s launch of a generic version of Taxol® (paclitaxel);

 · successfully litigating through appeal a challenge to our client’s launch of a generic version of Zantac® (ranitidine);

 · successfully litigating through appeal a challenge to our client’s launch of Megace® (megestrol acetate);